 - Avoiding conflicts: There won’t be overlap with the Kepha funds.
 To make sure, Eric must OK every investment

-- Best way to reach us: A warm intro via someone whom we already know and trust; ideally, that person can say with high conviction that they know and trust you
+- Best way to reach us: A warm intro via someone who can say with high conviction that they know and trust you

 - Process: To keep friction low for both sides, here are some questions.
-We decide quickly, usually after one meeting with the entrepreneur.
-We prefer a single closing date or closing when you’ve raised the amount you need.
+We prefer a single closing date or closing when you’ve circled upon a critical mass of capital

 So, we view this as an experiment and one worth doing.
 Capital can help people do great things, regardless of their background, race, gender identity, education or social standing.